Fiery theater critic John Simon has died at 94

 Simon served as the chief theater critic at New York magazine for nearly 40 years before being dismissed in 2005.
 He then worked at Bloomberg for five years before being fired in 2010.
 In his later years he worked for several newspapers outside the city.

 Some might call him tart and unsentimental.
 Others might say curmudgeonly or belittling.
-Either way, it was a right-of-passage in the theater community to find your work butchered by Simon.
+Either way, it was a rite-of-passage in the theater community to find your work butchered by Simon.
 Time magazine called Simon “the most poisonous pen on Broadway.”

 He called 2000’s “Jesus Christ Superstar” “a production so stillborn I defy God himself to resurrect it.”
 In another bit of snark, Simon attacked the lead in “You’re a Good Man, Charlie Brown” in 1999: “Hard as it is to define charm, I can define its opposite in two words: Anthony Rapp.”